 RegComp’s professionals consists of former FINRA examination staff, with nearly 20 years of combined experience examining all types of U.S. broker-dealers.
 Leveraging our experience in this field, we have developed best practices to help your firm mitigate the risk of supervisory failures.

 As a broker dealer, you can leverage the extensive compliance experience RegComp deploys as former regulators and in-house senior compliance professionals working at independent broker dealers.
 Our experience leaves us uniquely qualified to help with your compliance needs.
-We offer customized assistance with broker dealer compliance in the following areas:
+We offer customized assistance with broker-dealer compliance in the following areas: